Zoning Changes and Application Process

 1. Owner Initiated Zoning Changes

-Property owners may initiate a rezoning request at any time by filing an application with the Planning and Development Department.
-If you have questions concerning the future land use designation of your property or on the appropriate zoning district for which to apply, please contact the Planning and Development Department Zoning Staff by calling 817-392-8028.
+Property owners may initiate a rezoning request at any time by filing an application with the Development Services Department.
+If you have questions concerning the future land use designation of your property or on the appropriate zoning district for which to apply, please contact the Development Services Department Zoning Staff by calling 817-392-8028.
 The process and timeline for zoning changes may be found below.

 2. City Initiated Zoning Changes